 The top 28 players will make it to the playoff round.
 There are no byes.

-Top 28 players will play in a four-player two-strike tournament, with PinGolf scoring.
+Top 28 players will play in a four-player five-strike fair-strike tournament, with PinGolf scoring.
 During this round, players are assigned to a machine (hole).
 Scoring is the same as during qualifying round.
 The winner of the game gets no strikes.
 The loser of the game two strikes.
 2nd and 3rd in a 4-player game, or just 2nd in a 3-player game, will get one strike.
 In case multiple players are tied for number of strokes on a hole, the tied players only move on to the next hole and play a 3-ball game.
 If a player doesn’t reach target score, they still get a score of 6 through 10.
 If there is still a tie, tied players move to next game, and begin the hole-in-one challenge: If one of players gets a hole and other player(s) doesn’t, that player wins.
 If no player gets a hole in one, highest score wins.
 If both players get hole in one, they move on to next machine and repeat this hole-in-one challenge until someone does not get a hole-in-one.